Nearly optimal Bayesian Shrinkage for High Dimensional Regression

 Another important aspect of Bayesian asymptotics is the shape of the posterior distribution.
 The general theory on the posterior shape is the Bernstein von-Mises (BvM) theorem.
 It claims that the posterior distribution of the parameter $\theta$ in a regular finite dimensional model is approximately a normal distribution as $n\rightarrow\infty$, i.e.,

-regardless of the choice of the prior $\pi(\theta)$. where $\pi(\cdot|D_n)$ is the posterior distribution given data $D_n$, $N(\cdot; \mu, \Sigma)$ denotes the (multivariate) normal distribution, $\hat\theta_{ \mbox{MLE}}$ stands for the maximum likelihood estimator of $\theta$, $I$ is Fisher's information matrix, and $||\cdot||_{TV}$ denotes the total variation difference between two measures.
-The BvM theorem provides an important link between the frequentism limiting distribution and the posterior distribution, and it can be viewed as a frequentism justification for Bayesian credible intervals.
+regardless of the choice of the prior $\pi(\theta)$, where $\pi(\cdot|D_n)$ is the posterior distribution given data $D_n$, $N(\cdot; \mu, \Sigma)$ denotes a (multivariate) normal distribution, $\hat\theta_{ \mbox{MLE}}$ stands for the maximum likelihood estimator of $\theta$, $I$ is Fisher's information matrix, and $||\cdot||_{TV}$ denotes the total variation distance between two measures.
+The BvM theorem provides an important link between the frequentist limiting distribution and the posterior distribution, and it can be viewed as a frequentist justification for Bayesian credible intervals.
 To be specific, the Bayesian credible intervals are asymptotically equivalent to the Wald confidence intervals, and also have the long-run relative frequency interpretation.